0xStarlight/0xStarlight/README.md

 ![image](https://user-images.githubusercontent.com/59029171/162222621-7e7fbad3-4f33-4964-94a8-6f6189e97142.png)

 # Certifications
+- ⚡ Certified Red Team Lead (CRTL) in 2023
-- ⚡ Certified Red Team Expert(CRTE) in 2023
+- ⚡ Certified Red Team Expert (CRTE) in 2023
 - ⚡ Darkweb Operations - Security Blue Team in 2023
 - ⚡ Threat Model - Antisyphon in 2023
 - ⚡ Enterprise Forensics and Response - Antisyphon in 2023
 - ⚡ HackTheBox Prolabs - RastaLabs in 2022
-- ⚡ Certified Red Team Operator(CRTO) in 2022
+- ⚡ Certified Red Team Operator (CRTO) in 2022
 - ⚡ HackTheBox Prolabs - OffShore in 2022
 - ⚡ Active Defence Cyber Deception - ANTISYPHON in 2022
 - ⚡ Practical Malware Analysis & Triage - TCMSEC in 2022
-- ⚡ Certified Red Team Professional(CRTP) in 2022
+- ⚡ Certified Red Team Professional (CRTP) in 2022
-- ⚡ eLearnSecurity Junior Penetration Tester(eJPT) in 2021
+- ⚡ eLearnSecurity Junior Penetration Tester (eJPT) in 2021
 - ⚡ Offensive Pentesting Path from TryHackMe in 2021
 - ⚡ CompTIA Pentest+ Learning Path from TryHackMe in 2021
 - ⚡ Advent-of-Cyber-2021 from TryHackMe